Hinge/project-accessors/README.md

 plugin {
     id("co.hinge.gradle.project-accessors") version "1.1.0"
 }

+// If you also want to use the utilities you can add this: dependencies {
+    id("co.hinge.gradle.project-accessors:project-accessors:1.1.0")
+}
 ```

 For most projects, that's all that's needed.
 You can then access the projects using the generated accessors: